IPv6 over the TSCH mode of IEEE 802.15.4e

 The Working Group will focus on enabling IPv6 over the TSCH mode of the

-static schedule using the Routing Protocol for LLNs (RPL) on the resulting
+network.
+The Routing Protocol for LLNs (RPL) is used on the resulting network.

 The group will: